zuozhenggh/learning-library/developer-library/visual-builder/standalone/create-mobileapp/introduction/introduction.md

 ## About this Workshop

 This workshop shows you how to develop a mobile application in Visual Builder for users to view, edit, and create data.
-You'll also learn how to run the mobile application on Android and iOS devices, either as a native mobile app or as a Progressive Web Application.
+You'll also learn how to run the mobile application, either as a native mobile app on Android and iOS devices or as a Progressive Web Application.

 Estimated Lab Time: 80 minutes